 In the event your vessel is determined to be the source of pollution within a Saudi Aramco port or terminal, and in addition to any requirements imposed by the Saudi Arabian Government, you will be served with a Letter of Protest and will be required to provide Saudi Aramco with a Statement of Facts describing the incident.
-A guarantee in the form of a Letter of Undertaking, satisfactory to Saudi Aramco, in an amount sufficient to cover all cleanup costs incurred by Saudi Aramco, will be obtained through the vessel's agent.
-Your vessel will not be permitted to sail until such time as this quarantee letter is received.
+A financial guarantee preferably in the form of a Letter of Undertaking (LOU), satisfactory to Saudi Aramco, in an amount sufficient to cover all cleanup costs incurred by Saudi Aramco, will be obtained through the vessel's agent.
+Your vessel will not be permitted to sail until such time as a LOU or other financial guarantee is received.